denizkarya1999/UStar/README.md

 UStar is an Android application that detects and tracks UOID (Underwater Optical Identification) tags using the device camera.
 UOID tags are optical markers used for underwater navigation.
 For example, a swimmer can pull out their phone underwater, open the UStar app, and the app will detect nearby UOID tags to show where to go and how far the destination is.

-The app performs on-device machine learning to estimate both distance and orientation of the tag and presents the results in real time through the live camera feed and optional ARCore overlay.
+The app performs on-device machine learning to estimate both distance and orientation of the tag and displays the results directly in an ARCore overlay in real time.

 ## Features